prowe12/rundisort/README.md

 1) Install gfortran via, e.g. brew install gcc.

-2) Install Python (version 3+) on your computer if you don't already have it/
+2) Install Python (version 3+) on your computer if you don't already have it.

 3) Clone the repository or copy the files in the source directory onto your computer.